james-see/jchugo2020/causes2020/content/posts/pyenv-pipenv.md

 ### How To Use Pipenv

 You use `pipenv install` to replace the bare `pip` command to install all packages.
-This creates a lockfile, `.Piplock` and keeps it up to date along with a `.Pipfile` that is very similar to package.json or a config.json file if coming from javascript.
-You want to make sure the Piplock dotfile is gitignored properly, just like the package.lock file from  javascript projects.
+This creates a lockfile, `Piplock` and keeps it up to date along with a `Pipfile` that is very similar to package.json or a config.json file if coming from javascript.
+You want to make sure the Piplock dotfile is gitignore-d properly, just like the package.lock file from  javascript projects.

 To use the environment, it is very similar to `venv`, you execute `pipenv shell` which will activate your virtual environment that has everything installed and locked in.
 When you are done you simply run `exit` to get out of the virtual environment.